Les Paul Special Tribute - Humbucker - Worn White Satin

 This guitar is the perfect starter instrument for beginning guitarists.
 It lacks many of the appointments of the Custom model, including the carved maple top.

 Its single P-90 pickups are the most popular of all Gibson guitars.
-Its rosewood fingerboard and chrome-covered body are hallmarks of the Les Paul name, as well as the ‘Slim Taper’ neck profile, which was based on the thinner ’60s carve.
+Its rosewood fingerboard and chrome-covered body are hallmarks of the Les Paul name, and the ‘Slim Taper’ neck profile, which was based on the thinner ’60s carve.

 A Gibson Les Paul Tribute T features vintage-style 490 humbuckers.
 The bridge is a high-quality humbucker.
 The headstock is chrome-plated and has a black knob for tuning.

-The tremolo bridge is very versatile and makes the guitar playable for even the most experienced guitarist.
+The tremolo bridge is versatile, making the guitar playable for even the most experienced guitarist.
 The tune-o-Matic bridge was first introduced in 1954 and is still included in the Les Paul Studio ’60s Tribute.

 The Les Paul Standard is Gibson’s flagship model.
 Available in a single and double-cut as part of the Core Collection, it retains many of the original ’50s models.